Notes from RSPB Insh Marshes

 Day 1.

 Overlooking the marshes, Thijs told me about the Scottish Government’s plans to turn the whole of the A9 between Perth and Inverness into a dual carriageway, and how the RSPB’s concerns have led to commitments to fund additional studies and habitat improvement on the marshes.
-It was a reminder of the competing needs of humans and wildlife, and how we sometimes have to weigh up complex costs and benefits.
-Expanding a road that already exists is one thing, but at some point soon the direction of travel needs to change.
+It was a reminder of the competing needs of humans and wildlife, and how we sometimes have to fight for nature’s voice to be heard.

 As Thijs and I were talking, a flock of about eight curlews swooped down from behind us and onto the marshes.
 He told me that these were most likely failed breeders, which had been feeding on nearby farmland.
 There was heavy rain here recently and many nests were flooded.
 Some of them apparently contained chicks that had just hatched; others eggs on the verge of hatching.
 Thijs described how he’d walked among the grisly wreckage, picking out bits of baby bird and eggshell.
 While some of those pairs may have tried again, time seems to have already run out for others.